alem-platform/bootcamp-go/story01/README.md

 | L2 cache reference | 7 ns |
 | Branch mispredict | 5 ns |
 | L1 cache reference | 0.5 ns |

+* Swaps the rating and title column
+* Prints the last row's votes
+* Removes the Rank and Votes column
+* Prints only the title column uppercased
+* Sums the votes
+* Sums the votes of movies from 2016
+* Shows the best ranked title, only title, no other columns
+* Replaces commas with tabs, remove space
+* Prints the titles but as a giant string: Sing Interstellar ...